apsislabs/phi_attrs/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/apsislabs/phi_attrs.

-Any PRs should be accompanied with documentation in `README.md`, and changes documented in [`CHANGELOG.md`](https://keepachangelog.com/).
+Any PRs should be accompanied with documentation in `README.md`.

 ## License